 Never mix chlorine bleach with other chemical cleaners – the two can react to produce a toxic chlorine gas!

 Hydrogen peroxide is similar to bleach in that it’s also effective at killing germs.
 Unlike the latter, however, it won’t leave a noticeable smell.

 Simply measure four cups of hydrogen peroxide and pour it into the basket.
-If you have a detergent drawer, add two cups there and two cups into the drum.
+If you have a detergent dispenser, add two cups there and two cups into the washer drum.
 Proceed to run the hottest wash cycle possible.

 Pause the machine after a few minutes by opening the lid.
 You want to let the hydrogen peroxide sit in the washer so that it has more time to sanitize the inside.
 Alternatively, you can let it sit in the washing machine for an hour before starting the wash cycle.
 Either way works.